dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 ---

-The final source code for this article is available in the project's [Github](https://github.com/dezoito/rust-todo-list).
+The final source code for this article is available in the project's [Github page](https://github.com/dezoito/rust-todo-list).

 If you've made this far, please feel free to use the comments to ask questions or suggest improvements!